Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Spoken Bilingual Conversation: A Non-Canonical Parsing Domain

-\paragraph{Annotation Protocol and Adjudication.} Annotations in \textbf{SpokeBench} follow a reformulated version of UD guidelines adapted for spoken, disfluent bilingual data.
+\paragraph{Annotation Procedure.} The Annotations in \textbf{SpokeBench} follow a modified version of UD guidelines adapted for spoken bilingual conversational data.
 Standard UD conventions were applied where possible, with additional rules introduced for repetitions, contractions, discourse markers, fillers, and ellipsis.
-Each sentence was independently annotated by at least two linguistically trained annotators (seven in total), and disagreements were evaluated using a graded acceptability protocol that distinguishes acceptable variation from substantive errors.
-Only borderline or unacceptable cases were escalated and resolved through expert adjudication, yielding a consensus gold annotation for each sentence.
-Detailed annotation guidelines and review procedures are provided in Appendix~\ref{app:guidelines}. \textbf{SpokeBench} will be released publicly to support future research on spoken CSW parsing.
+Each sentence was independently annotated by at least two linguistically trained annotators (seven in total), and disagreements were evaluated using a graded acceptability protocol distinguishing acceptable variation from substantive annotation errors.
+Borderline or unacceptable cases were resolved through expert adjudication, yielding a consensus gold annotation for each sentence.
+To evaluate annotation consistency, we calculated Cohen’s Kappa score for a randomized subset of 50 sentences, which resulted in 0.798.
+Appendix~\ref{app:guidelines} contains the detailed annotation guidelines and review procedures.